 The COVID-19 economic crisis has had a devastating impact on child care providers, causing widespread layoffs and closures nationwide.
 Significant declines in enrollment paired with steep increases in operating expenses have created an unsustainable financial situation for an industry that traditionally relies on razor-thin margins.
-Recognizing the essential role of child care for children, working families, and the economy, Democrats and Republicans in Congress have sought to prioritize funding and other relief opportunities for child care providers as part of ongoing COVID-19 recovery efforts.
-Most recently, Congress passed the first stimulus package since March, including $10 billion for child care providers.
-Every major federal pandemic recovery package introduced thus far has included dedicated funding for child care.
+Recognizing the essential role of child care for children, working families, and the economy, Democrats and Republicans in Congress have sought to prioritize funding and other relief opportunities for child care providers as part of ongoing COVID-19 recovery efforts, culminating in the American Rescue Plan, which provided $39 billion in dedicated relief to the child care industry.

 The following is a high-level overview of the major COVID-19 recovery proposals and the provisions aimed at supporting child care providers, along with Congressional letters and resolutions calling for significant child care relief funding.